-JCIBPC actions regarding other 2018 test program requests are documented in the Test Program Review page that follows.
+JCIBPC actions regarding other 2019 test program requests are documented in the Test Program Review page that follows.

-In 2019 staff anticipates recommending that coatings for currently approved woven bags include a UV inhibitor as a bale packaging requirement and upon confirmation that no gins are using steel strap, remove all references to those types of strap from the specifications for Cotton Bale Packaging Materials.
+In 2020, staff anticipates recommending, that upon confirmation that no gins are using steel strap, removing all references to those types of strap from the specifications for Cotton Bale Packaging Materials.